-- STM can work without vacuum (not like SEM) and also in water - Cheap few kEUR - ightarrow widely used, big momentum to Nanotechnology
+- STM can work without vacuum (not like SEM) and also in water - Cheap few kEUR

-(Middle) Fie sturcutre of the STM tip contains a single atom at the vry and of the tip.
-Since tunnel current is dominantlycoming from this atom ensures the atomic resolution.
+(Middle) Thee sturcutre of the STM tip contains a single atom at the very end of the tip.
+Since tunnel current is dominantly coming from this atom, it ensures the atomic resolution.
 (Down) First image of the surface reconstrction of silicon (111) surface.
 First direct observation of this structure at the atomic level.
 IBM.